Menu

 Breakfast, Dinner

-Day 15: Goodbye
+Day 15: Goodbye in Sapporo

-Note: The cost of an escorted transfer to your departure airport is not included in our Small Group Tours (as we find many guests choose to stay in Japan a bit longer), however, we will be happy to arrange your transfer to next destination or to exit airport.
+Note: The cost of a transfer(s) to your departure airport is not included in our Small Group Tours to add flexibility to each guest as we find many guests choose to stay in Japan a bit longer.
 Please see our FAQ for more details.

 Breakfast